Maymiyam/flight_analysis/README.md

 ## Overview

 The primary aim of this analysis is to delve into the dynamics of air travel within India, examining key factors such as popular routes, pricing trends, and the influence of various variables on flight durations and ticket prices.
-The dataset spans a period from [start date] to [end date], providing a comprehensive view of the aviation landscape during this time.

 ## Contents